wuzhuoqing/azureappwildcharcert/README.md

 `SITE_RESOURCE_GROUP=WebSiteResourceGroup`

-For local debugging or to use azure app instead of managed identity `AZURE_CLIENT_ID=`
+For local debugging or to use azure app instead of managed identity those extra secure env value can be added.
+The azure app need to have permission to read secret and import/update cert in keyvault.
+`AZURE_CLIENT_ID=`

 `AZURE_TENANT_ID=`